anuj-1207/Climate-Change-Analysis/ReadMe.md

 This project is done by

-Anuj Shrivastava
-Jegan Balaji BS
-Himanshu Lal
-Manish
-Shivam Tripathi
+Anuj Shrivastava, Jegan Balaji BS, Himanshu Lal, Manish and Shivam Tripathi

 Libraries Required:
 tensorflow: version 2.3.0